 Here is a list of the most common types of grills.
-We have included a few pros and cons for each one to help you determine which one would fit your needs and lifestyle the best.
+We have included a few pros and cons to help you determine which would fit your needs, skill level, and lifestyle best.

 Big Green Eggs

 - Versatile - Eggs are one of the most versatile grills on the market!
-You can sear, roast, smoke, grill, slow-cook, or bake food in an Egg.
+You can sear, roast, smoke, grill, slow-cook or bake food in an Egg.
 With a bit of practice, the sky is the limit!

 - Precise temperature control - You can adjust the Egg’s sophisticated airflow meters to cook at precise temperatures and control just how your food gets done.

 - Safe - An Egg’s ceramic surface doesn’t get as hot as a metal grill, and the hot charcoal is safely contained in the thick ceramic bowl.
-No worries about getting burned!
+No worries about you or your kids getting burned.

-- Comes in different sizes - You can get anything from a small tabletop Egg to a large Egg you can use to serve a crowd!
+- Comes in different sizes - You can get anything from a small tabletop Egg to a large Egg to serve a crowd!

-- Backed by a culture - There are Egg fanatics out there who get together for big Egg grilling parties and festivals!
-If you get an Egg you can join the club.
+- Backed by a culture - Egg fanatics who get together for big Egg grilling parties and festivals!
+If you get an Egg, you can join the community.

 - Takes longer to heat - Heating a Green Egg is a process.
 Eggs are not the way to go if you just want to whip up two pork chops for you and your spouse.
 They are better for more serious projects.

 - Needs charcoal and cleaning - You’ll have to buy charcoal for this grill.
 Also, you will have to clean the charcoal ash out regularly.

 - Cost of accessories - There are specific accessories you can buy for Eggs, and they aren’t always the cheapest.
-It may be hard to find affordable accessories and extensions that fit these unique grills.
+Finding affordable accessories and extensions that fit these unique grills may be challenging.

 - Prepare food while socializing - An outdoor kitchen allows you to prep food while chatting with friends.
-You won't have to be stuck all alone in the kitchen while everyone else is having fun outdoors.
+You won't have to be stuck alone in the kitchen while everyone else is having fun outdoors.

-- Easy access to commodities - With an entire outdoor kitchen, you can have access to counter space and maybe even a fridge while you grill.
+- Easy access to commodities - With an entire outdoor kitchen at your fingertips, you'll have access to counter space and maybe even a fridge while you grill.
 You won't have to constantly trot back and forth from the kitchen, which is more efficient and minimizes spills.

 - Great for hosting - An outdoor kitchen provides the perfect space for hosting and socializing!

 - Expensive - An entire outdoor kitchen is a luxurious but expensive installation!
 You don't want to install an outdoor kitchen if you are on a budget or if you aren't going to use it very often.